refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 #### UI Integrations

-When provided, our UI Integrations works out-of-the-box with I18n Provider.
+When provided, our UI Integrations work out-of-the-box with I18n Provider.

 For example, it will automatically translate menu items, button texts, table columns, page titles, and more.